Range Rover Evoque SUV - MPG, running costs & CO2

 Mild-hybrid technology means the Evoque shouldn’t be too expensive to run

 The latest Range Rover Evoque benefits from clever 48V mild-hybrid technology, meaning the engine can completely shut down when coasting at 11mph or under.
 This is fitted as standard to all but the entry-level front-wheel drive variant.
-This helps the Evoque’s fuel economy, and even the top engine manages a respectable figure.
+This helps the Evoque’s efficiency, and even the top engine manages to return respectable fuel economy.

 For the first time, the Evoque is available as a plug-in hybrid after the P300e joined the line-up in late 2020.
 According to JLR, the PHEV is capable of up to 34 miles of range in electric mode and can return triple-digit economy figures when its petrol engine and electric motor work in tandem.